Ink Business Unlimited® Credit Card review: Best for unlimited 1.5% cash back on business purchases?

 Current sign-up bonus

-The Ink Business Unlimited card currently allows you to earn $750 in cash back by spending $7,500 on purchases within your first three months.
-For a business card with no annual fee, this is a sizable welcome bonus.
-Indeed, it’s one of the highest bonuses available on any business card in the Bankrate credit card database.
-And although the spending requirement may be higher than similar cards, requiring you to spend at least $2,500 per month for your first three months, the payday is bigger to match.
+The Ink Business Unlimited card’s latest sign-up bonus gives you a chance to earn $900 in cash back by spending $6,000 on purchases within your first three months.
+That’s a $150 boost to the card’s previous offer, with a $1,500 lower spending requirement.
+For a business card with no annual fee, this is an amazing welcome bonus.
+It’s also the card’s best-ever bonus and one of the highest bonuses available on any business cash back card in the Bankrate credit card database.
+Although the spending requirement may be higher than similar cards, requiring at least $2,000 per month for your first three months, the payday is bigger to match.

 Instead of direct cash back, the Ink Business Unlimited earns Ultimate Rewards points that you can redeem for cash at a 1:1 value.
 That means that while the card can function perfectly as a cash back card, it also offers impressive flexibility if you’d rather redeem your rewards for travel, gift cards and more.
-Plus, you can get even more value out of your rewards if you pair this card with a premium Chase Ultimate Rewards card (like the Chase Sapphire Reserve) or a Chase business travel card and redeem for travel.
+Plus, you can get even more value out of your rewards if you pair this card with a premium Chase Ultimate Rewards card (like the Chase Sapphire Reserve) or a Chase business travel card.

 How you earn

 Whenever you use your card to make a qualifying purchase, you will earn flat-rate cash back at 1.5 percent.
-So if you spend $12,000 in your first year, you would get a total of 18,000 points, worth $180.
+So, if you spend $12,000 in your first year, you will get a total of 18,000 points, worth up to $180.

 The card also makes sense as a supplementary option if you already have a business credit card that earns rewards in specific spending categories relevant to your business like dining, gas or office supplies.
 You can use a tiered-bonus cash back card to maximize rewards in specific high-spend categories and then use a flat-rate card like the Ink Business Unlimited to earn a little extra on all purchases that fall outside those categories.